aws-samples/config-resource-compliance-dashboard/backfill/README.md

 2. AWS Config snapshot records on all accounts an Regions whose date is the last day of the month, for the previous 5 months.
 3. AWS Config snapshot records on all accounts and Regions whose date is within the last 5 days.

-You can change these settings and configure a loopback period that suits your needs.
+You can change these settings and configure a lookback period that suits your needs.
 See the optional step in the procedure below.

 ## Architecture
 The solution is installed on the same account and Region where the dashboard resources are deployed.
 The backfill process uses a two-stage approach: